Perplexity Computer

 Strengths

 Perplexity Computer’s biggest advantage is workflow continuity.
-It narrows the gap between “find me options” and “finish the task” in one interface, which can remove a lot of repetitive clicking for frequent web operations.
+It narrows the gap between “find me options” and “finish the task” in one interface, which can remove a lot of repetitive clicking for frequent web and desktop operations.

 It also inherits Perplexity’s research DNA, so it fits well when tasks need both exploration and action.
 For users who already trust Perplexity for source-backed orientation, adding execution can reduce context switching.
+The Teams and data-science direction is useful because many valuable workflows are not personal errands; they are shared analysis loops.

 Limitations